 The more original content you have present on your ecommerce platform and social platforms, the more people will subscribe to your newsletters for future sales offers.
 Platforms such as Evernote, Trust My Paper and Grammarly work wonders in terms of helping you write quality content.
 Once you start publishing original content marketing pieces, it will be easier to include conversion options and calls to action for the customers’ convenience into them.

 2) Use Social Media to Generate Leads

 While you can generate leads through cold email marketing, it’s far easier to start with social media platforms and work your way toward the users’ inboxes.
 Social media platforms rely on short-form content with clear calls to action.
-You can set up your brand’s pages on sites such as Facebook and Instagram and start posting sales offers, blog posts and other incentives related to social media loyalty programs.
+You can set up your brand’s pages on sites such as Facebook and Instagram and start posting sales offers, blog posts and other incentives related to social media and loyalty programs.

 Showcase the value of following your social accounts through marketing activities such as upcoming announcements, teases of big sales, and upcoming features on your ecommerce site.
 Showcase that you plan to stick around for years to come.
 This way social media users will likely subscribe to your email marketing shortly afterward in spades.

 Once your social media followers subscribe to your newsletters, you can begin the email marketing part of your advertising efforts.
 It’s important for you to state your business and intents in the first email you send to every new lead.